Harvey John

 With this report in mind, our Head of Tax, Alex Mann, and I have documented how this trend has impacted the tax market since 2019 with a snapshot of our placements.

-Many firms, notably the Big 4, have tried to move the dial on their regional growth and relocated or expanded services lines away from their traditional home in the capital.
+Many firms, notably the Big 4, have tried to move the dial on their regional growth and relocated or expanded service lines away from their traditional home in the capital.
 As such, being ‘physically’ present in London has become far less of a commercial and professional necessity for tax professionals.
-In fact, one Big 4 meeting that our tax team attended this year was explicitly focused on how they will rallying their regional recruitment efforts up until 2025 and would prioritise non-London applications.
+One Big 4 meeting that our tax team attended this year was explicitly focused on how they will rally their regional recruitment efforts up until 2025 and would prioritise non-London applications.

 Recruiting for firms in the Home Counties, however, has become increasingly more complex as the greater flexibility around hybrid workings has meant that those living within a reasonable proximity to London can still enjoy a city weighting while commuting in 2-3 days a week.
 The best of both worlds.